Yeshey/nixOS-Config/README.md

   - Super low cgroup priority in nixOS? https://unix.stackexchange.com/questions/44985/limit-memory-usage-for-a-single-linux-process

 - Make it so the surface doesn't die when you suspend it, or find an alternative to suspending it.

-- Make PDF unite Work in nixOS, make t so you can run [this script](https://github.com/Yeshey/TechNotes/blob/main/techNotes.md#1121-unite), add it to zsh

 - figure out how to add functions aliases to zsh